lwxn/learngit/readme.txt

-I love papa and mama
+Do you love the moon